 The number one reason why businesses join the Rensselaer County Regional Chamber of Commerce is for networking.
 Expanding your contacts in the regional business community is very important and the Chamber provides its members opportunities to do so on a weekly basis.
-In addition, the Chamber provides businesses with savings on health insurance and energy use, employee training opportunities and member-to-member discounts, all aimed at improving the bottom line of our members.
+In addition, the Chamber provides businesses with savings on energy use, employee training opportunities and member-to-member discounts, all aimed at improving the bottom line of our members.

 The Rensselaer County Regional Chamber of Commerce is a business, civic and economic alliance that strives to enhance the economic vitality of Rensselaer County and the neighboring Gateway Communities of Cohoes, Green Island, Waterford and Watervliet.
 The Chamber also seeks to improve the quality of life in the community for both residents and businesses.

 Although the Chamber works closely with all local and regional government agencies and municipalities, it is a private, non-profit association, governed by a board of directors.
 The Chamber is an active member of the United States Chamber of Commerce, the Business Council of New York State, the Center for Economic Growth and is a founding member of the Tech Valley Chamber Coalition, "Serving New York's Tech Valley."